odoo/documentation/content/administration/install/deploy.rst

 (and file) in the various addons paths.

 .. example::
-   Say Odoo has been installed via the **debian packages** for Community and Enterprise, the addons paths is :file:`/usr/lib/python3/dist-packages/odoo/addons`.
+   Say Odoo has been installed via the **debian packages** for Community and Enterprise and the :option:`--addons-path <odoo-bin --addons-path>` is ``'/usr/lib/python3/dist-packages/odoo/addons'``.

    Using the above NGINX (https) configuration, the following location block should be added to serve static files via NGINX.

    .. code-block:: nginx